-Contact me to commission photography, or for the design of books, leaflets and interpretative material.
+Photography and design for books, leaflets and interpretative material.

 Links for research concerning stained glass in churches in Wales.

-A four-year research project editing medieval Welsh texts regarding saints in Wales.
+A four-year research project editing medieval Welsh texts about saints in Wales.

 Vitae Sanctorum Cambriae: The Latin Lives of the Welsh Saints

 Following the success of a recent funding application to the Arts and Humanities Research Council, my current project at the Centre for Advanced Welsh and Celtic Studies, 'The Cult of Saints in Wales', will be succeeded by a new project that begins in January 2017.